 See the recipe card for complete instructions and ingredient amounts.

-- Brush the salmon with olive oil and season with salt and pepper.
-Roast at 425 degrees until the internal temperature reaches 145 degrees.
-Cool and flake apart.
+Step 1: Brush the salmon with olive oil and season with salt and pepper.
+Roast at 425℉ until the internal temperature reaches 145℉.
+Cool and flake it apart.

-- Cook the mushrooms in 1 tablespoon of butter until brown and caramelized.
+Step 4: Cook the mushrooms in butter until brown and caramelized.
 Transfer the mushrooms to a plate.

-- Slice the salmon loaf into squares and serve with lemon wedges and a spoonful of the creamed peas.
+Step 8: Slice the salmon loaf into squares and serve with lemon wedges and a spoonful of sauce.

-This old-fashioned salmon loaf is perfect for a ladies' lunch, dinner on busy weeknights, or as a main dish for guests.
-Serve with a salad or with a side dish of veggies.
+This dish is perfect for a ladies' lunch, dinner on busy weeknights, or as a main dish for guests.
+Serve with a green salad with balsamic dressing or with a side dish, such as Maple Ginger Roasted Carrots, oven Charred Broccolini, or Green Beans with Pancetta.

 Recipe FAQs